$(m,p)$-isometric and $(m,\infty)$-isometric operator tuples on normed spaces: Basic Properties of -isometric tuples

 \begin{theorem} $T \in B(X)^d$ is an $(m,p)$-isometry if, and only if, there exists a (necessarily unique) family of polynomials $f_x:\R \rightarrow \R$, $x \in X$, of degree $\leq m-1$ with $f_x|_{\N}= (Q^{n}(x))_{n \in \N}$. \end{theorem}

-We remark that this fact has already been stated for $m$-isometric operators on Hilbert spaces by Agler and Stankus in \cite[\S 1, pages 388-389]{ag-st1}.
-Further, the existence of these polynomials has already been proven by Bayart in \cite[Proposition 2.1]{ba} for $(m,p)$-isometric operators on normed spaces, and by Gleason and Richter in \cite[Lemma 2.2 and Proposition 2.3]{gleari} for $m$-isometric tuples on Hilbert spaces.
+We remark that this fact has already been stated for $m$-isometric operators on Hilbert spaces by Agler and Stankus in \cite[\S 1, pages 388-389] {ag-st1}.
+Further, the necessity of the existence of these polynomials has been proven by several authors: for $m$-isometric operators on Hilbert spaces by Bermúdez, Martinón and Negrín in \cite[Theorem 2.1]{bemane}, for $(m,p)$-isometric operators on Banach spaces by Bayart in \cite[Proposition 2.1]{ba}, and for $m$-isometric tuples on Hilbert spaces by Gleason and Richter in \cite[Lemma 2.2 and Proposition 2.3]{gleari}.